Sleep Challenges in Tweens Ages 9\u201312: Understanding the Shift

 Racing Thoughts and Worry-Driven Insomnia

-The delayed sleep phase is only half the story.
-The other half is cognitive.
-Between nine and twelve, children develop sophisticated abstract thinking.
-They can project into the future, imagine worst-case scenarios, and replay social interactions in granular detail.
-During the day, these thoughts compete with schoolwork, friends, and activities.
-At night, in the dark, with nothing to distract them, these thoughts have the stage to themselves.
+The later sleep signals are only half the story.
+The other half is what is happening inside your tween's head.
+Between nine and twelve, children develop the ability to think abstractly.
+They can worry about the future, imagine worst-case scenarios, and replay social interactions in painful detail.
+During the day, school and friends keep them busy.
+At night, in the dark, with nothing to distract them, those thoughts have the stage to themselves.

 Strategies that quiet the racing mind

-• Scheduled worry time: 15 to 20 minutes after dinner (not at bedtime) where your tween writes down or talks through everything on their mind.
+- Scheduled worry time: 15 to 20 minutes after dinner (not at bedtime) where your tween writes down or talks through everything on their mind.
 This teaches the brain that worries have a designated time—and that bedtime is not it.

-• The 20-minute rule: If your tween has been lying awake for 20 minutes, have them get up, go to a dim room, and do something boring (a simple puzzle, folding laundry) until they feel sleepy.
+- The 20-minute rule: If your tween has been lying awake for 20 minutes, have them get up, go to a dim room, and do something boring (a simple puzzle, folding laundry) until they feel sleepy.
 Lying awake worrying about not sleeping creates a conditioned association between the bed and anxiety.

 Screen and Device Management at Bedtime